autopi-io/documentation/docs/getting_started/autopi_mini/create_mini_logger.md

 ![Create PID Logger Window](/img/getting_started/autopi_mini/create_mini_loggers/create_logger.png)

 :::note
-The 'Restore default', as the name suggests, deletes the current loggers and applies default loggers.
+The 'Restore default', as the name suggests, deletes the current loggers and applies default loggers based on your vehicle type.
 :::

 ### Configure a Logger Fields